lior2k/Chat_App/README.md

 # Online Chat Assignment

-This project revolves around implmenting an online chat using the knowledge we aquired during the Networking Course in Ariel-University.
+This project revolves around implementing an online chat using the knowledge we aquired during the Networking Course in Ariel-University.

 ## Diagrams
 ### Messages Diagram: